 Since barbiturates are similar to alcohol and benzodiazepines in how they relax the brain, signs that users are intoxicated can be similar to alcohol.

 One way to detect if a loved one or someone you know is using is nodding out during conversations.
 Other signs include slurred speech, constant grogginess, and difficulties in thinking.
 Psychological symptoms also could include hallucinations and delusions.
 These are telltale signs if you’re under the impression someone you know is abusing barbiturates.

 In conjunction with the use of drugs, there is a possibility for co-occurring disorders to take place.
 A vast majority of individuals who become dependent on these drugs have a mental illness.
-The most common include depressive disorders, anxiety disorder, bipolar disorder, other substance abuse, alcoholism, and a conduct disorder.
+The most common include depressive disorders, anxiety disorder, bipolar disorder, other substance abuse, alcoholism, and conduct disorder.

 The actual cause of addiction remains a mystery.
 Professionals have suggested that people who develop barbiturate addiction commonly abuse other drugs.
 A few factors leading to addiction include:

 Those who abuse barbiturates will exhibit signs that are similar to someone intoxicated by alcohol.
 The effects may include the following.

 The main problem with withdrawal from barbiturates is that the body begins to decrease the production of natural chemicals.
 This can make stopping more dangerous in comparison with other drugs.